agile-students-fall2025/2-git-practice-Abinet-Cholo/README.md

 ---

+## 💬 Comments from Contributors

+**Krishiv Seth**: I really appreciate this article's focus on modern software development practices!
+The section on embracing AI assistance particularly resonates with me - it's fascinating how AI tools are becoming integral to our development workflow, from code completion to automated testing.
+The balance between leveraging AI capabilities while maintaining human oversight and creativity is something every developer needs to navigate.
+The emphasis on continuous learning and adaptation in the face of rapidly evolving technology is also spot-on.

+---

 *This README is public—so I tried to pick an article that I think others may also find useful or thought-provoking.*